worldpeaceenginelabs/P2P-PWA-JAMStack-Starter-Kit-with-Cesium/README.md

 Which keeps it super simple, but highly customizable.

 1. direct connection via WebRTC
+2. if that doesnt work, reconnect via Gun
+3. if that doesnt work, reconnect via Bugout
-2. if that doesnt work, reconnect via Bittorrent/Webtorrent
+4. if that doesnt work, reconnect via Bittorrent/Webtorrent
-3. if that doesnt work, reconnect via IPFS
+5. if that doesnt work, reconnect via IPFS
-4. if that doesnt work, reconnect via Hypercore Protocol
+6. if that doesnt work, reconnect via Hypercore Protocol
-5. if that doesnt work, reconnect via Hyperswarm
+7. if that doesnt work, reconnect via Hyperswarm
-6. if that doesnt work, reconnect via AXE
+8. if that doesnt work, reconnect via AXE
-7. if that doesnt work, reconnect via updated lists of free stun and turn servers
+9. if that doesnt work, reconnect via updated lists of free stun and turn servers
-8. if that doesnt work, reconnect via DHT lists, saved everywhere its possible (websites, blogs, github, social media, forums, etc.), without stressing free tiers
+10. if that doesnt work, reconnect via DHT lists, saved everywhere its possible (websites, blogs, github, social media, forums, etc.), without stressing free tiers
-9. if that doesnt work, reconnect via DYNDNS
+11. if that doesnt work, reconnect via DYNDNS
-10. if that doesnt work, reconnect via AD HOC (same LAN, same WIFI, Bluetooth, Direct Wifi, QR-Code)
+12. if that doesnt work, reconnect via AD HOC (same LAN, same WIFI, Bluetooth, Direct Wifi, QR-Code) https://berty.tech/blog/bluetooth-low-energy/
-11. if that doesnt work, reconnect via Instant Message from a friend who uses the app too.
+13. if that doesnt work, reconnect via Instant Message from a friend who uses the app too.
-12. if that doesnt work, reconnect via free hosted website with updated DHT list (last Fallback)
+14. if that doesnt work, reconnect via free hosted website with updated DHT list (last Fallback)
 <br><br><br>

 # Paving the way to True P2P